Two Mayan weaving techniques

 Unity in variety

 Most of our hammocks and hanging chairs are manufactured in 100% soft and robust organic cotton.
-The way our craftsmen are weaving and coloring the yarn vary depending of the hammock.
-Natural cotton and sedalina are the ideal materials to guarantee our client a perfect level of comfort while laying in their hammock.
-There are many advantages for using cotton compared to synthetic materials, one of them is that it’s hypoallergenic.
-All our hanging-chairs and hammocks provide you a high resistance and softnes.
-Our handmade products are aminly crafted in natural materials, from the hammocks to the traditional wooden masks that you will found under the “Other mayan handicraft” category of our shop.
+The way our craftsmen are weaving and coloring the yarn varies depending on the hammock.
+Natural cotton, wool and sedalina, a mix of fiber containing mainly nylon, are the ideal materials to guarantee our clients a perfect level of comfort while laying in their hammock.
+There are many advantages to using cotton compared to synthetic materials, one of them is that it’s hypoallergenic.
+All our hanging-chairs and hammocks provide you a high resistance and softness.
+Our handmade products are mainly crafted in natural materials, from the hammocks to the traditional wooden masks that you will found under the Other mayan handicraft category of our shop.

 Engagement for quality: “our vision of fair trade”